The Maronite Church is a place for Everybody

 Jesus said: ‘Those who are well have no need of a physician, but those who are sick.
 I came not to call the righteous, but sinners.”
 (Mark 2:17).
 All are welcome in the Maronite Church.
 The Maronite Church is not for a single person or nation.
 We wish all to be with us in the body of Christ.

 The Maronite Church is named after Saint Maroun, a monastic who lived in the fourth century and was known as a healer of the body and spirit.
-The Maronites belong to one of the eighteen Eastern churches in union with the Universal Catholic Church.
+The Maronites belong to one of the twenty three Eastern churches in union with the Universal Catholic Church.

 The Maronite Liturgy